MicrosoftDocs/quantum-docs-pr/articles/contributing/index.md

 ---
-title: Contributing to the Quantum Development Kit | Microsoft Docs
+title: Contributing to the Microsoft Quantum Development Kit
-description: Contributing to the Quantum Development Kit
+description: Learn how to contribute to the Microsoft Quantum Development Kit and the quantum development community.
 author: cgranade
 ms.author: chgranad
 ms.date: 10/12/2018